slariviere/pdack/README.md

 # pdack

-Automatically acknowlege any incomming PagerDuty incident assigned to you.
+Automatically acknowledge any incoming PagerDuty incident assigned to you.

 One less thing to worry about during investigation of flapping issues.